 My first book, A Future History of Water (Duke University Press, 2019-you can download the Open Access pdf here) asks how the difference between a human right and a commodity is produced in regulatory and governance spaces that purport to be open to different forms of knowledge and promote flexibility and experimentation.
-I have worked with regulators, policy-makers, and NGOs in Costa Rica, Brazil and Sweden where I have been tracing how technical decisions embody these moral distinctions and pose questions about the foundations of liberal capitalist societies, and help people inhabit non-linear and generative futures.
+I have worked with regulators, policy-makers, and NGOs in Costa Rica and Brazil where I trace how technolegal devices embody moral distinctions, pose questions about the foundations of liberal capitalist societies, and help people inhabit non-linear and generative futures.

 I am currently working in a research project that explores how subterranean space is “re-discovered” through remote sensing and legal technologies that transform it into a new planetary frontier.
 In Costa Rica, subterranean space has been historically understood as a relatively non-controversial political object.
 This is changing rapidly.
 Climate change has brought the underground to the surface; the media, government officials, and everyday citizens increasingly discuss the impending underground water crisis along with questions of value and property that new regulations entail.
 I am interested in how this re-discovery is at once entangled with and supersedes the legacies of extractivist imaginaries.
 I particularly ponder what happens with law and technology when the extraction of oil and minerals is not the dominant logic for subterranean exploration.
 Conceptually, this project engages with questions of volumetric spaces, four-dimensional coordenates, and the expectation that in the Anthropocene our material awareness needs to take new forms.
 In the first publications out of this project I have examined spongy imaginaries and the notion of dissolution as the political and material condition of aquifers.
 In this talk I share some of my current work on Aquifers, models and volumetric awareness.
 You can see it here.